 This family of devices contains an enhanced mid-range 8-bit CPU core.
 The CPU has 50 instructions.
 Interrupt capability includes automatic context saving.
-The hardware stack is 16-levels deep and has Overflow and Underflow Reset capability.
+The hardware stack is 16-level deep and has overflow and underflow Reset capability.
 Direct, Indirect, and Relative Addressing modes are available.
-Two File Select Registers (FSRs) provide the ability to read program and data memory.
+Two File Select Registers (FSR) provide the ability to read program and data memory.